 - Let go of trying to control the things that are out of your control and focus on the things that you truly can change.
 Through this acceptance and letting go process you will begin to formulate a transition strategy that will help you change your environment.

 - Describe your ideal home and work environments.
 Identify any changes that you can immediately make to improve your environment and make it more enjoyable.

 - Be good to the planet.
 Become environmentally conscious and encourage your family and friends to do the same.
 We are all in this together.

 The key thing to remember is that you don’t have to uproot your life to be green.
 There are a million and one little things you can start doing today to protect the environment.
-They include recycling, turning off lights, and installing a dehumidifier on your central AC system to pull moisture out of the air in the summer—allowing you to cool more efficiently.
-If you are building a home, look into construction materials and most importantly, builders that work in sync with the environment.
+They include recycling, and turning off lights.
+Also, install a dehumidifier on your central AC system to pull moisture out of the air in the summer which will allow you to cool more efficiently.
+If you are building a home, look into construction materials and most importantly builders that work in sync with the environment.